 The Double Down sandwich from KFC in Hong Kong is all meat and no bun.
 As this can be quite messy to eat, they invented a ‘200% edible wrapper’.
 This innovative wrapper, which encases their most popular chicken sandwich, is made of rice paper and printed with edible ink in KFC’s signature Zinger flavour.
 A great way to minimise waste streams!

-A 100% tree-free, plant-based compostable pizza box for pizza delivery and takeaway restaurants: that’s the PizzaRound.
+A 100% tree-free plant-based compostable pizza box for pizza delivery and takeaway restaurants: that’s the PizzaRound.
 This innovative circular pizza container is made from 80% sugarcane and 20% bamboo, and allows takeout and delivery pizzas to be hotter, crisper and free of the cardboard taste that often transfers to the pie in paper boxes.
 The PizzaRound is ovenable to 450°, so pizzas can be reheated in the box they came in.
-A very sustainable and efficient innovation for pizza restaurants.
+This is a very sustainable and efficient innovation for pizza restaurants.

 100% compostable cookie packaging